OpenAPI

 Adding the Zod OpenAPI middleware to a Hono project

-We’ll use the Zod OpenAPI Hono (opens in a new tab) middleware to generate an OpenAPI spec.
-We’ll create Zod schemas to validate values and types, and to generate part of the OpenAPI spec.
+We’ll use the Zod OpenAPI Hono (opens in a new tab) middleware to generate an OpenAPI document.
+We’ll create Zod schemas to validate values and types and to generate part of the OpenAPI document.

 Creating Zod schemas